2020 Cost Guide for a Home Remodel in Atlanta

 Additional material costs include elements such as replacing cabinet fronts, a basic granite countertop, basic lighting, energy-efficient appliances, faucets, and resilient flooring.
 For example, you could go for a good value kitchen appliance package with a dishwasher, fridge, microwave, and oven for $3,500 from Home Depot.
 A similar package from high-end brands could set you back $20,000.

-Here’s a look at some mid- to high-range kitchen costs:
+Here’s a look at some mid-grade to high-end kitchen costs:

 (Above) Remodels by Atlanta-based Sweeten contractor Dennis